qianfan1996/SKESL/README.md

-# SKESL
+# Sentiment Knowledge Enhanced Self-supervised Learning for Multimodal Sentiment Analysis
-Sentiment Knowledge Enhanced Self-supervised Learning for Multimodal Sentiment Analysis
+Code for the [ACL 2023](https://2023.aclweb.org) Findings paper

 ![The framework of SKESL](imgs/framework.jpg)